intrasoftintl/uQasarAdapter/README.md

 Indicative methods that are proposed by uQasarAdapter are:

-	addSystemBindingInformation : adds a third party system-instance (JIRA installation, Sonar installation  etc.) at uQasar database

-	getBindedSystems : retrieves all third party system-instances that are registered at uQasar database

 	query : invokes a specific query to a specified binded system-instance using the credentials of a specific user while in parallel it returns a list of measurements (metric-value)